RamzeyG/Network-Automation/README.md

  ```

  ## Writing commands to be executed
- IMPORTANT: When making your commands, ensure to include an extra line with "!" at the end of the file.
-Otherwise you won't receive the proper output.
-A fix is currently being worked on.

  Next, We need to configure the commands you want to run on the device(s).
 To do this,
 we have multiple options: